amoshong/CleaningData/Code Book.md

 ## The first two column for Feature_all.txt and Feature_mean_std.txt are:

--subject: subject data merged from subject_train.txt and subject_test.txt
+- subject: subject data merged from subject_train.txt and subject_test.txt
--activity: descriptive activity label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+- activity: descriptive activity label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 ## The feature variables available in 'Feature_ave.txt' are only the measurements on the mean and standard deviation for each measurement items in feature_all.txt.